pivotal/docs-tap/scst-scan/scan-types.hbs.md

 ### <a id="add-source-scan"></a>Adding Source Scan to the Test and Scan Supply Chain

-In order to add source scanning to the [out-of-the-box test and scan supply chain](../getting-started/about-supply-chains.hbs.md#3-ootb-testingscanning), you can apply an overlay in your install `values.yaml`.
+To add source scanning to the [out-of-the-box test and scan supply chain](../getting-started/about-supply-chains.hbs.md#3-ootb-testingscanning), you can apply an overlay in your install `values.yaml`.
 This overlay adds the required resources to the supply chain in the correct location to opt-in to source scanning.

 For information about how overlays work with Tanzu Application Platform, see [Customize your package installation](../customize-package-installation.hbs.md).